 Today, we have a more scientific explanation of sleep cycles and dream – dreams occur during the REM (Rapid Eye Movement) period of sleep.
 During this period, the brain paralyzes the body so it does not go off to do whatever it is dreaming about.
 The brain suppresses the release of neurotransmitters like norepinephrine, serotonin, and histamine, whose primary function is to send motor and reflex signals to the muscles.

 The REM episodes happen throughout the sleep cycle and vary in duration.
 People who suffer from sleepwalking have a dysfunctional REM pattern.

 There are lots of theories about how dreams work.
 Let’s examine a few of those.

-How Do Dreams Work?
-Scientific Theories That Offer Possible Answers
+Scientific Theories That Offer Possible Explanations of How Dreams Work

 Dreams and Memory